Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-04-Developing-solutions-with-code/Section-04-Using-Standard-Modules/index.md

 ## What Are Standard Modules?

-!!! builds-on "Builds on"
-    This section builds on [4.2 Data Structures in Python (Required Set)](../Section-02-Data-Structures-in-Python/index.md).

 Python comes with a rich collection of **standard modules** (also called the "standard library") - pre-written code that provides useful functionality without you having to write it from scratch.
 Think of modules as toolboxes containing specialized tools for specific tasks.